lsst/rtn-045/index.rst

   For the LSST filter set ugrizy, adopt the same colors as DES, which were chosen to be colorblind-friendly:

-  plot_filter_colors = {'u' : '#56b4e9', 'g' : '#008060', 'r' : '#ff4000', 'i' : '#850000', 'z' : '#660cc', 'y' : '#000000'}
+  plot_filter_colors = {'u' : '#56b4e9', 'g' : '#008060', 'r' : '#ff4000', 'i' : '#850000', 'z' : '#6600cc', 'y' : '#000000'}

 Image Orientation.
 """"""""""""""""""
 If using a WCS: east left, north up.
 If only using pixels, (0,0) should be lower left, which is the default for awfDisplay.
-When using other plotting packages, transofrmations might be needed in order to match the afwDisplay default.
+When using other plotting packages, transformations might be needed in order to match the afwDisplay default.
 See the LSST Science Pipelines documentation about `Image Indexing. <https://pipelines.lsst.io/modules/lsst.afw.image/indexing-conventions.html>`_.
 Since use of "extent" is necessry for displaying a WCS overlay for deepCoaads, let's use it all the time:

   deepCoadd = butler.get('deepCoadd', dataId=dataId)